-Items 9 - 19 should reflect the teacher intern's overall ability to effectively communicate with students and implement innovative lessons using a variety of teaching strategies that meet the needs of all students.
+\Items 9 - 19 should reflect the teacher intern's overall ability to effectively communicate with students and implement innovative lessons using a variety of teaching strategies that meet the needs of all students.
 Items should be assessed from written lesson and unit plans and classroom observations.

-CAEP InTASC TGR Indicators Unacceptable Needs Meets Standard Exceeds Standard (0) Improvement (1) (2) (3) 1.1 5 4 9.
-Uses standard Does not use Standard written, Uses standard In addition to written, oral, and standard written, oral, and written, oral, and meets standard, nonverbal oral, and nonverbal nonverbal enriches communication in nonverbal communication is communication in conversation with instruction. communication in difficult to follow for instruction to expressive instruction. students. engage students. language and vocabulary to engage students.
-SCORE SCORES AND COMMENTS ON EFFECTIVENESS Formati ive Assess ment S core: Summative Assessment Score:
+CAEP InTASC TGR Indicators Unacceptable Needs Meets Standard Exceeds Standard

+(0) Improvement (1) (2) (3)

+1.1 5 4 9.
+Uses standard written, oral, and nonverbal communication in instruction.
+Does not use standard written, oral, and nonverbal communication in instruction.
+Standard written, oral, and nonverbal communication is difficult to follow for students.
+Uses standard written, oral, and nonverbal communication in instruction to engage students.
+In addition to meets standard, enriches conversation with expressive language and

+vocabulary to engage students.

+SCORE S AND CC MMEN TS ON EFFECTIVENES S -

+Formative Assessment Score: Summative Assessment Score:

+evised A evised August 2024